ermeio/posts/masicoin_v2.md

 There article is organised into two parts:

-* The first part explains how healthcare Information Technology could achieve a good level of interoperability.
+* The first part explains how the Healthcare Information Technology industry could achieve a good level of interoperability.
 * The second part exposes what I consider some common pitfalls affecting a number of blockchain use-cases that were brought to my attention while attending some DLT-related events.

 # Part 1

 ## Interoperability

-The introduction of IT systems in the healthcare domain began in the 80s, with the advent of initiatives such as [DICOM](http://dicom.nema.org), and [Health Level 7](http://hl7.org) which introduced an initial digitalisation step.
+The introduction of IT systems in the healthcare domain began in the 80s, with the advent of initiatives such as [DICOM](http://dicom.nema.org), and [Health Level 7](http://hl7.org) which made the first steps towards digitalisation.

 The [ISO 27002](https://en.wikipedia.org/wiki/ISO/IEC_27002) specification defines the guidelines for IT system security regarding CIA triad, Confidentiality, Integrity, and Availability.